CD3/libInterpolate/README.md

 A C++ interpolation library.

-This library provides classes to perform various types of function interpolation (linear, spline, etc).
+This library provides classes to perform various types of function interpolation (linear, spline, etc.).

 Features:
   - Simple, consistent interface for all interpolator.
 This makes it easy to swap interpolators.